javierbyte/react-blur/README.md

 #### Props

-* `img`: The image path.
+- `img`: The image path.
-* `blurRadius`: Optional.
+- `blurRadius`: Optional.
 The size of the blur radius.
-* `enableStyles`: Optional.
+- `enableStyles`: Optional.
 Flag to include base styles inline, omit this to easily override.
-* `shouldResize`: Optional.
+- `shouldResize`: Optional.
 If the canvas should re-render on resize?
 Defaults to true.
-* `resizeInterval`: Optional.
+- `resizeInterval`: Optional.
 How fast the canvas should re-render on resize?
 Defaults to 128ms.

 ### Contributing

-Please install [yarn](https://yarnpkg.com/en/) and use it to manage dependencies and the lockfile.

-*Thanks to [Quasimodo](http://www.quasimondo.com/StackBlurForCanvas/StackBlurDemo.html) for the original stack blur algorithm.*
+_Thanks to [Quasimodo](http://www.quasimondo.com/StackBlurForCanvas/StackBlurDemo.html) for the original stack blur algorithm._